ayushanand18/nephron-ai/README.md

 ----
 ### Introduction
-NephronAI is the child project of [NightLight AI](https://ayushanand18.github.io) by Ayush Anand.
+NephronAI is a project by [Ayush Anand](https://ayushanand18.github.io).
 This is a Machine Learning powered web-based tool for diagnosis and analysis of causes for Chronic Kidney Disease with about 99.9%* accuracy.